|

 If you wish to download these web pages for personal use only, you are welcome to do so.
 If you later want to update them, check with the version numbers in the main index on this page as given below (e.g. v12).
 The dates of the latest version are given in UK format (dd/mm/yy).

-There are four main sets of pages dealing with the coins of the United Kingdom.
+There are three main sets of pages dealing with the coins of the United Kingdom.

 Before mailing the author to ask about the value of your coins, first try to judge their condition using the Grading Information below, and then look up your coins on the Values of UK Coins pages.
 This may answer your question without adding to the several messages per day that the author receives on the subject.